allella/jimmy-craigslist/README.md

 As long as you're not hammering Craiglist from a single IP address (too many feed requests at once or too frequent), you should be able to avoid being blacklisted and life is good.

+This may also come in handy to self-poll feeds from Google Groups, Google Alerts, and Google News, thus saving personal copy and providing a non-traditional domain and URL which you can then provide to readers like Feedly.

 ## Installation

 ### Prerequisites